 Card Revenues - Card revenues consist of new card fees, monthly maintenance fees, ATM fees and other revenues.
 We charge new card fees when a consumer purchases a GPR or gift card in a retail store.
 We charge maintenance fees on GPR cards to cardholders on a monthly basis pursuant to the terms and conditions in our cardholder agreements.
 We charge ATM fees to cardholders when they withdraw money or conduct other transactions at certain ATMs in accordance with the terms and conditions in our cardholder agreements.
 Other revenues consist primarily of fees associated with optional products or services, which we generally offer to consumers during the card activation process.
-Optional products and services that generate other revenues include providing a second card for an account, expediting delivery of the personalized GPR card that replaces the temporary card obtained at the retail store and upgrading a cardholder account to one of our premium programs -

-the VIP program or Premier Card program - which provide benefits for our more active cardholders.
-Historically, our card revenues have also included customer service fees that we charged in accordance with the terms and conditions in our cardholder agreements.
+Optional products and services that generate other revenues include providing a second card for an account, expediting delivery of the personalized GPR card that replaces the temporary card obtained at the retail store and upgrading a cardholder account to one of our premium programs - the VIP program or Premier Card program - which provide benefits for our more active cardholders.
+Our card revenues also included customer service fees in the historical periods during which we charged those fees in accordance with the terms and conditions in our cardholder agreements.

 Our aggregate new card fee revenues vary based upon the number of GPR cards activated and the average new card fee.
 The average new card fee depends primarily upon the mix of products that we sell since there are variations in new card fees among Green Dot-branded and co-branded products and between GPR cards and general purpose gift cards.
 Our aggregate monthly maintenance fee revenues vary primarily based upon the number of active cards in our portfolio and the average fee assessed per account.
 Our average monthly maintenance fee per active account depends upon the mix of Green Dot-branded and co-branded cards in our portfolio and upon the extent to which fees are waived based on significant usage.
 Our aggregate ATM fee revenues vary based upon the number of cardholder ATM transactions and the average fee per ATM transaction.
+The average fee per ATM transaction depends upon the mix of Green Dot-branded and co-branded active cards in our portfolio and the extent to which fees are waived based on significant usage.
+Our aggregate ATM fee revenues vary based upon the number of cardholder ATM transactions and the average fee per ATM transaction.
 The average fee per ATM transaction depends upon the mix of Green Dot-branded and co-branded active cards in our portfolio and the extent to which cardholders enroll in our VIP program, which has no ATM fees, or effect ATM transactions on our fee-free ATM network.

 Cash Transfer Revenues - We earn cash transfer revenues when consumers purchase and use a MoneyPak or fund their cards through a POS swipe reload transaction in a retail store.
-Our aggregate cash transfer revenues vary based upon the total number of MoneyPak and POS swipe reload transactions and the average price per MoneyPak or POS swipe reload transaction depends upon the relative numbers of cash transfer sales at our different retail distributors and on the mix of MoneyPak and POS swipe reload transactions at certain retailers that have different fees for the two types of reload transactions.
+Our aggregate cash transfer revenues vary based upon the total number of MoneyPak and POS swipe reload transactions and the average price per MoneyPak or POS swipe reload transaction.
+The average price per MoneyPak or POS swipe reload transaction depends upon the relative numbers of cash transfer sales at our different retail distributors and on the mix of MoneyPak and POS swipe reload transactions at certain retailers that have different fees for the two types of reload transactions.